Inaruslynx/SDI-Walkthrough/README.md

   - disable Email Address and Username
   - Require Name
   - Use Microsoft as a SSO connection
-- For Clerk you will need your apps API keys:
+- For Clerk, you will need your apps API keys:

 ```text
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY